CoreyMLawrence/Comfort-Airlines/docs/testing.md

 # Testing
 For testing, we will use the [pytest](https://docs.pytest.org/en/7.4.x/) testing framework.
+If you do not have pytest installed, you can install it by running `pip3 install -r requirements.txt`.
 To write tests with pytest, just create a new python file in the `tests` directory, import your code with the  *[import](https://realpython.com/python-import/#basic-python-import)* keyword, and write a function to test it.
 The name of the test file and test method should start with `test_`.